frandieguez/nodejs-youtube-uploader/README.md

 4. Check if the tool executes successfully.

-        ./bin/onm-youtube-uploader --help
+        ./bin/youtube-uploader --help

-The `onm-youtube-uploader` script tries to discover the command for the node executable.
+The `nodejs-youtube-uploader` script tries to discover the command for the node executable.
 If you already know the executable for node you can use the tool directly with the following command: